Does vinegar kill weeds? Experts share how to use this kitchen item to eradicate unwanted plants

-Get the lowdown on whether vinegar can destroy the weeds that invade flowerbeds and borders
+This is a quick way to destroy weeds that invade flowerbeds and borders

-Weeds are the plants you don't want growing in your backyard.
+You can identify weeds simply as unwanted plants growing in unwanted places in your yard.
 They compete for resources with the plants you do want to grow, and they can often spoil the look of beds, borders, lawns, and containers.

 Knowing how to get rid of weeds effectively will prevent both spread and regrowth, and reduce the time you have to spend on this garden chore.
-Among the ways to remove them from your garden, you might have heard about using vinegar and wondered if it really can kill weeds.
+Among the ways to remove them from your garden, you might have heard about using vinegar and wondered if, like using baking soda to kill weeds, it really can work.

 To make weeding a more efficient process, we’ve asked garden pros for their know-how on whether using vinegar is a good way to kill weeds, and we’re sharing their expertise here.